93: THE “TRIP OF DREAMS” BEGAN IN STAUNTON

 From my position on the spare tires, I had a great look at the Presidential seal on the rear door.

 It was easy to tell that Andrew was proud to show-off Wilson’s car.
 And rightfully so.
-That pristine Pierce-Arrow was undoubtedly the crown jewel of the museum and it was the finest Presidential limousine I have ever been in.
+That pristine Pierce-Arrow was undoubtedly the crown jewel of the museum, and it was the finest Presidential limousine I have ever been in.
 But the more I thought about it, that was the only Presidential car I’ve ever been in.

 With his own work to do, Phillips headed to his office while the three of us went into the museum to discover more Wilson artifacts on display.
 While there were a lot of cool showcases inside the museum, there were a few artifacts that I wanted to pose near – including furniture from Woodrow Wilson’s Princeton study.
 I also had the chance to stand on Wilson’s desk that he used while he was Governor; and although my photographer snuck me onto the desk without permission, Tom believed in his heart that Andrew would’ve approved.
 The last display that we saw was not associated with President Wilson, but instead focused on Staunton’s homegrown band ‘The Statler Brothers’.
 We saw a small handful of stage costumes, as well as a couple of guitars.
 While I wasn’t overly interested in seeing artifacts once used by that band, I knew that my photographer was drawn back to his childhood when he saw the displays.
 In 1968, Tom’s parents took him to his first concert that featured headliner Johnny Cash; as well as The Man in Black’s backing group The Statler Brothers.
 Once we finished our tour of the Wilson museum, we reunited with Andrew Phillips a final time as we wanted to thank our host for his hospitality during our visit.
 Even though Woodrow Wilson only lived in Staunton for a little over one year before his family moved to Georgia, Andrew brought the future President to life in a way that no one else could’ve done.
 As I was carried out of the door and to the Acadia, I had hoped that I had made an impression on the curator as well.